 An unspayed female dog who is ovulating and ready to breed is commonly referred to as being “in heat.”
-Here’s what you should know about the canine heat cycle.
+Here’s what you should know about the dog heat cycle.

 The first signs your dog is in heat are the swelling of her vulva and bright red bloody discharge.
 "There will be lots of licking," Nielsen says.
-This first stage of the reproductive cycle lasts 7 to 10 days and the female will not accept a male.
+A dog in heat can bleed for around 7 to 10 days.
+During this first stage of the reproductive cycle, the female will not accept a male.

-Once the bleeding stops, the second stage has begun.
+Once the bleeding stops, the second stage of the dog heat cycle has begun.
 Many people make the mistake of thinking their dog's estrus is done at this point, but this second stage is actually when your dog can become pregnant.
 "This stage, when the blood is done, is when she will accept a male," Nielsen says.
 "This lasts an additional 7 to 10 days."
 During this stage, the vulva will become soft and enlarged.

 The final 7 to 10 days is the last stage of the heat cycle.
 It includes reswelling of the vulva and pink discharge, but she will not accept a male.
 As this final stage ends, the vulva returns to normal and the discharge tapers off.